 });

 Why not put a click event on the form submit button?
-Technically, this can be done, but it'll break the standard behavior.
+Technically, we can do it, but it'll break the standard behavior.
 Browsers allow you to send forms from the keyboard by pressing the Enter key.
-In this case, there's no button press, but the form is still built.
+Here, we send forms without pressing a button.

-Processing the form is usually set up like this (simplified):
+Processing the form is usually set up like this:

-We'll look at the second and third points in future lessons when we talk about AJAX, here we'll talk about the first.
+We'll look at the second and third points in future lessons when we discuss AJAX.
+Here we'll talk about the first.
 How to get the form data.

 There are two approaches: the right one and the wrong one.
 Let's look at the wrong one: